-In his most recent column, Thomas Friedman marshals ideas from Ron Suskind, Dick Cheney and Cass Sunstein in calling for action on climate change.
+In his most recent column, Thomas Friedman marshals ideas from Ron Suskind, Dick Cheney and Cass Sunstein in order to call for action on climate change.
 By the end of his column, Friedman has reminded readers of decades of research showing that greenhouse gases make the planet warmer, with the "potential to unleash 'catastrophic' warming."
 Which risk should we take, he asks?
-Should we increase our efficiency and mitigation efforts, then in the unlikely event that climate change weren't critical, "as a country we would be stronger, more innovative and more energy independent"?
-Or should we risk not preparing, then if climate change were a catastrophe, "life on this planet" would become "living hell"?
+Should we increase our energy efficiency and mitigation efforts?
+If we do that, he says, then even in the unlikely event that climate change does not become critical, "as a country we would be stronger, more innovative and more energy independent".
+Or should we risk not preparing?
+In that case, if climate change became a catastrophe, "life on this planet" would be "living hell."

-Friedman refers to Ron Suskind's book "The One Percent Doctrine", titled after a comment Dick Cheney made in 2001:
+Friedman refers to Ron Suskind's book "The One Percent Doctrine", titled after the following comment Dick Cheney made in 2001:

 "If there's a 1% chance that Pakistani scientists are helping Al Qaeda build or develop a nuclear weapon, we have to treat it as a certainty in terms of our response..."

-That part Friedman gets right.
+Friedman appropriates Suskind/Cheney to implore us to treat climate change as if it were a threat as serious as Al Queda developing a nuclear weapon.
 But Suskind was actually extremely critical of Cheney and the "Cheney Doctrine".
 Why?
 Here's the rest of Cheney's comment:

 "...It's not about our analysis, or finding a preponderance of evidence...It's about our response""